 3. Car-free Submarine Bridge Tuk Tuk Tuk Festival

 The Han River Submerged Bridge Tuk Tuk Tuk Tuk Festival is back.
 From a parade to food trucks, a flea market, a silent DJ party, and more, there are plenty of programs.
 It takes place every Sunday from 1pm to 9pm until June 22nd.
-Check out the detailed program here.
+Check out the full program here.

 📍 Diving Bridge and Banpohan River Park (Naver Map)